 A series of readings by artists from theater, film, and TV

 Enjoy original vignettes written and performed by today’s finest artists, created to support Tonic Theater Company and to help KEEP LIVE THEATRE ALIVE.

 Created to bring the arts into people's homes and to highlight the importance of keeping local theater alive, the project is the brainchild of actor Dan Lauria.
 A longtime supporter of Tonic Theater Company and regional theaters around the country, Dan called upon friends in the industry to create videos of themselves reading works they've written.
 He then collaborated with filmmaker Jeremy Fletcher to edit and enhance the series.
 We'll feature new videos every week over the next several months, so be sure to check back often.

 And if you can, please consider making a donation.
 We need your help to keep live theatre alive!

-Scroll down for the first series of videos.
+Scroll down for the latest series of videos.

 Best known for his portrayal of Jack Arnold in The Wonder Years, Dan Lauria has appeared on stage at Laguna Playhouse in Love Letters and Tesla.
 In 2010, Dan stared as Vince Lombardi in Broadway's production of Lombardi, with sportswriter Jim Hague commenting, “Lauria truly becomes Vince Lombardi.”
 Dan was back on Broadway in 2012 with A Christmas Story: The Musical.
 Lauria has appeared as a guest star in over seventy television episodic programs and more than twenty Movie of the Week productions, plus a score of motion picture credits.
 A great promoter of new plays, Dan does not do plays written by old dead white guys.